-The full-colour, double-sided map is of the southern section of the Middle Harbour Valley, from Northbridge to North Harbour.
+The full-colour, double-sided map (revised and reprinted in 2020) is of the southern section of the Middle Harbour Valley, from Northbridge to North Harbour.

 It shows bush tracks, cycleways and fire trails with connecting streets and access points.
 It is an excellent references and suitable for all users, from the occasional suburban stroller to the dedicated bushwalker.
 At a scale of 1 cm to 100 m (1:10 000) the level of detail is ideal for anyone wanting to explore the bush with beautiful colour photographs illustrating places of interest.

 John Martyn was born in Cornwall and came to Australia in 1970 after mapping in the Rift Valley of Kenya for his PhD in geology.
 Although he has lived in Sydney since 1979, much of his fieldwork as a minerals exploration geologist over the last 30 years has been in Western Australia.

 His first experience of spring in the West Australian goldfields left him stunned by the colour and variety of flowers in the bush.
 It was the beginning of a lifetime enthusiasm for Australia’s flora and fauna.

 Moving to Sydney, John was amazed by the beauty and variety of landscape and habitats around the city’s suburbs.
 He has been exploring, mapping and photographing Sydney’s natural world ever since.